scds/text-analysis-2/install.md

 <hr />

+### **1.3.** Install SpaCy's trained language model (pipeline)

-**1.3.** To install the model, type the command below into the console, which installs the model using the link to it from GitHub:
+To install the model, type the command below into the console, which installs the model using the link to it from GitHub:

 ```
 pip install https://github.com/explosion/spacy-models/releases/download/en_core_web_trf-3.2.0/en_core_web_trf-3.2.0-py3-none-any.whl